dfsp-spirit/freesurferformats/README.md

 * FreeSurfer label file format: Contains a list of vertices included in a label.
 A label is like a mask, and is typically used to describe the vertices which are part of a certain brain region.
 An example file would be `label/lh.cortex.label`.
 This format can be read and written.

 * FreeSurfer color lookup table (LUT) file format: Contains a color lookup table in ASCII format.
-This LUT assigns a color value to a number of labels.
+This LUT assigns names and  RGBA color values to a set of labels.
 LUT data can also be extracted from an annotation, and a set of labels and a LUT can be merged into an annotation.
 An example file would be `FREESURFER_HOME/FreeSurferColorLUT.txt`.
 This format can be read and written.

 ## Installation